tanvir108115/huffmand_encoder_decoder/README.md

 5. Decoded file size will be equal to the original file size.

 ## Future scopes:
-1. Add multithreadig for decompression also.
+1. Add multithreadig for decompression, which will also allow the decompression of large files.
 2. Save file format information in bin file so that decompress function can recognise that automatically.